 Rachelle came to yoga to find deeper meaning in life and a deeper connection to herself.
 She knew from her first yoga class that she had found exactly what she was looking for and that she was meant to be a teacher of yoga.

 Since 2013, she has studied many different styles of yoga such as Hatha and Yin and it was when she came to Kundalini Yoga that she felt the awakening of her heart.
 In 2016, Rachelle followed her interest in gaining a deeper understanding of pregnancy and birth and started her Doula training.

 She combines her heart wisdom with her extensive training to support individuals through some of the most transformational stages of life through yoga.
 Her teaching style matches the energy of the room.
-She senses the room while also bringing humour, lightness and encouragement of being present in the practice.
 She is always learning more about yoga and in turn learning more about herself.
 Experience her classes and you will feel her passion and love for this practice through her teachings.